 I didn’t know it at the time, but moving to Chicago was a pivotal part of that process.
 I hadn’t even constructed my thoughts on Zero at the time, but I knew I felt constricted in Colorado Springs.
 Anyone who’s lived there knows it’s a hub for religion.
 You can’t walk into a Starbucks without seeing two or three bible studies in progress.
 (For those of you that don’t get out of the 719 very often, it turns out that’s not the case everywhere else.)
 There are churches on almost every corner and it’s a para-church organization’s paradise.

 “Oppressed” is probably the wrong word, but it’s a little how I felt there.
 I didn’t feel free to distance myself from faith—or even explore faith—while I was there.
 Even if my friends would have understood, I wasn’t ready to risk it.
-I knew I wanted to move, and Chicago had long been a dream for me.
+I knew I wanted to move, and Chicago had long been a dream for me, I expected good times, but I was not prepared for how great food, and the coffee was unbelievable, Rave Coffee was the one.
 It’s a city I fell in love with the instant we met several years before.
 I always had in the back of my mind that I might move there, and now I had a good reason to go.
 Like I said, I didn’t totally understand why I was going, but I knew I was going.

 I lived in downtown Chicago for about four months (far shorter than I had planned or would have liked), but in that time I just lived.
 I worked.
 I walked the streets in the rain.
 I thought a lot about life and spirituality and things far less significant.
 I even went to church with a friend once or twice, but I felt very out of place.
 It’s strange feeling out of place somewhere you once felt most at home.
 But mostly I just lived.